Joyce Butler

 Joyce Shore Butler (née Wells; 13 December 1910 – 2 January 1992) was a British Labour Co-operative politician.
 She was the long serving MP for Wood Green and was the first woman to chair an ad hoc committee.

 Early life

-Butler was educated at King Edward's School, Birmingham, and Woodbrooke College.
+Born in 1910 as an only child to Arthur Edward Wells and Florence Maud, Butler was educated at King Edward's High School, Birmingham.

+She was raised as a Quaker and worked briefly at the Society of Friend's Woodbrooke College.

+Butler belonged to the Labour Party and the Co-operative society and began organising for consumer causes through the Co-operative Women's Guild.

 Career

 Butler became a councillor on Wood Green Borough Council in 1947, serving until the borough's abolition in 1965.
-She was chairman of the Housing committee and Leader of the Labour Group on Wood Green Council.
+She was chairman of the Housing committee, overseeing major council efforts to construct housing post-war, and in 1954 became Leader of Wood Green Council.
 She was an alderman and the first chairman of the new London Borough of Haringey in 1964.

 Butler was first elected to Parliament at the 1955 general election, for the Wood Green constituency.
 She served as Parliamentary Private Secretary to the Minister of Land and Natural Resources 1965-67 but held no front-bench position.
-She served as vice-chair of the Parliamentary Labour Party and chair of the group of Co-operative Party MPs.
+She served as vice-chair of the Parliamentary Labour Party (1965-1970) and chairman of the Co-operative Party MPs.
+She also served as vice-chairman of the Labour parliamentary housing and local government group from 1959 to 1964.
 She retired from Parliament at the 1979 general election.